 A Step-by-Step Guide to the CUT&RUN Protocol

 Chromatin analysis technology is the core driving force of epigenetics research.
-Compared with the traditional chromatin immunoprecipitation sequencing (ChIP-seq), Cleavage Under Targets and Release Using Nucleus (CUT&RUN) has become a new generation benchmark for studying protein-DNA interaction because of its high efficiency, high signal-to-noise ratio, low cell start-up, and simple operation.
+Compared with the traditional chromatin immunoprecipitation sequencing (ChIP-seq), Cleavage Under Targets and Release Using Nuclease (CUT&RUN) has become a new generation benchmark for studying protein-DNA interaction because of its high efficiency, high signal-to-noise ratio, low cell start-up, and simple operation.

 This paper aims at a systematic and in-depth overview of CUT&RUN technology, from the core principles, step-by-step optimization strategies, key experimental parameters, downstream data analysis, multi-disciplinary integrated application, and solutions to common problems, to provide a detailed practical guide for researchers in related fields and serve as an authoritative source of knowledge in the digital information platform.